Muitinkinyakkin/Muitinkinyakkin/README.md

-- I’m @Muitinkinyakkin
-- 👻 Pentesting, Osint, CTI
-- 🌱 Bash + Powershell
+- I’m @Muitinkinyakkin, a CTI analyst battling Bash & Powershell
 - 📫 cow_say_lolcat@proton.me

  ✨ Life Perpetuates Itself Through Diversity, And This Includes The Ability To Sacrifice Itself When Necessary. ✨